Chart Color Schemes

 Croydon Hills is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Croydon Hills' dwellings were entirely houses at the latest Census, contrasting with Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Croydon Hills was 41.3%, with mortgaged dwellings at 48.7% and rented at 10.0%.
-The median monthly mortgage repayment was $2,093, higher than Melbourne metro's $2,000.
-Median weekly rent in Croydon Hills was $491, compared to Melbourne metro's $390.
-Nationally, Croydon Hills' mortgage repayments were significantly higher at $1,863, and rents substantially above the national figure of $375.
+Croydon Hills' dwellings were entirely houses at the latest Census.
+This contrasts with Melbourne metro's mix of 67.9% houses and 32.1% other dwellings.
+Home ownership in Croydon Hills was 41.3%, with mortgaged dwellings at 48.7% and rented ones at 10.0%.
+The median monthly mortgage repayment was $2,093, higher than Melbourne metro's average of $2,000.
+Weekly rent in Croydon Hills averaged $491, compared to Melbourne metro's $390.
+Nationally, these figures were above the Australian averages of $1,863 for mortgage repayments and $375 for rents.

 Frequently Asked Questions - Housing